-Our 2017 batch of ram lambs (born in April) are now available for sale.
-All of them have pedigree sires (Slipperfield Donald & his son Cairnmorrie Aidan), and four of them also have pedigree dams.
-The (4) full pedigrees are registered with HSS, and available for £70; the (9) half-peds are available for £60.
-All dams and sires are on the farm, and available for viewing.
-We may have female hoggets available this summer as well (call to discuss).
+Our 2017 batch of rams and ewes (born in April 2017) are now available for sale.
+All of them have HSS registered pedigree sires (Slipperfield Donald & Cairnmorrie Aidan), and some of them also have registered dams.
+The full pedigrees are registered with HSS, and all dams and sires are on the farm, and available for viewing.
+We have individual pictures of all rams and ewes for sale.

-At the Hirsel, our animals have plenty of ranging area, grazing on grass and other pesticide/herbicide free greenery during the majority of their lives, with their diet supplemented by grains and home-grown (pest/herbicide free) fodder in the winter.
-We use only vet-recommended medicines on them, and give them regular check-ups for foot and other health factors.
+At the Hirsel, we are careful not to overstock, and so our animals have plenty of ranging area, grazing on grass and other pesticide/herbicide free greenery during the majority of their lives, with their diet supplemented by grains and home-grown (pest/herbicide free) fodder in the winter.
+We use only the minimum vet-recommended medicinal regimes (they are all on the Heptavac system), and give them regular check-ups for foot and other health factors.
 And the close relationship we have with all our animals means you can be sure that when it’s time for them to go to the butcher, it will be handled as humanely as possible.
 The Hebridean Sheep Society has more to say about why you should choose Hebridean over other breeds of sheep for your table.

-We have sold out our 2017 farm-direct selection of Hebridean Hogget, though you may still find some of our product at Macbeth’s butchers in Forres.
-Check back with us in June, when we will be taking orders for this year’s batch.
+We have sold out our 2017 farm-direct selection of Hebridean Hogget.
+Check back with us in August 2018, when we will be taking orders for this year’s batch.

 With its high lanolin content and thick fibres, Hebridean fleece is known for for its weather resistant qualities, and is becoming highly prized by hand crafters too.
 While the breed is normally known for coming in shades of black and grey, The Hirsel’s flock has several latte-coloured ewes, as well as a few sheep that run towards red tints.
 We even have a ewe that gives us white lambs!

-We are now sold out of our 2017 fleeces.
-Check back in July for our 2018 batch, or email firstname.lastname@example.org (subject: fleeces), or follow us on Facebook to be one of the first to hear when our 2018 batch is in.
+We are now entering the 2018 shearing season, and will soon have fleeces available for sale.
+Check back soon for information and pictures of our 2018 batch, or email email@example.com (subject: fleeces), or follow us on Facebook to be one of the first to hear when our 2018 batch is in.